AT RIFT VALLEY ACADEMY

 was sometimes set on the table on a saucer next to each place setting before the

-hard.
-He would then stand up with a puzzled look, and say, "That pudding
+He would then stand up with a puzzled look, and say, "That pudding really smells

-really smells funny this time."
-The new kid at the table would almost always
+funny this time."
+The new kid at the table would almost always lean right over

-She was the first one to add this to the menu, and it was fantastic.
-It
+was the first one to add this to the menu, and it was fantastic.
+It was an invention

 There was a very sweet English lady, a real rough on rats strong willed and tough